proxmox/proxmox-backup/docs/pve-integration.rst

   # pvesm add pbs store2 --server localhost --datastore store2
   # pvesm set store2 --username user1@pbs --password <secret>

-.. note:: If you would rather not pass your password as plain text, you can pass the ``--password`` parameter, without any arguments.
+.. note:: If you would rather not enter your password as plain text, you can pass the ``--password`` parameter, without any arguments.
 This will cause the program to prompt you for a password upon entering the command.